 You can import your UCT mails into your personal account by going to that account and selecting the autoforwarding or import/export option in the settings of your preferred mail client.

-Alternatively, import your personal emails into your myUCT account by logging into your account and selecting the Settings menu > Options > Connected Accounts.
+Otherwise, you can import your personal emails into your myUCT accout by logging into your account and selecting the Settings menu, choosing Options and selecting Connected Accounts.

-Vula and Amathuba
+Vula